Kingsman: The Golden Circle

-Kingsman: The Golden Circle is a 2017 British spy action comedy film directed by Matthew Vaughn and written by Jane Goldman and Vaughn.
-Based on the Millarworld comic book series The Secret Service (later retitled Kingsman) by Mark Millar and Dave Gibbons, in turn based on a concept by Millar and Vaughn, the film is the sequel to Kingsman: The Secret Service (2014) and the second instalment in the Kingsman film series.
-The film features an ensemble cast consisting of Colin Firth, Taron Egerton, Mark Strong, Sophie Cookson, Edward Holcroft, and Hanna Alström, who reprise their roles from the first film, with Julianne Moore, Halle Berry, Pedro Pascal, Elton John, Channing Tatum, and Jeff Bridges joining the cast.
-The film follows members of Kingsman needing to team up with their American counterpart, Statesman, after the Kingsman organization is crippled and the world is held hostage by Poppy Adams and her drug cartel, "The Golden Circle."
+Kingsman: The Golden Circle is a 2017 spy action comedy film directed by Matthew Vaughn and written by Jane Goldman and Vaughn.
+Based on the Kingsman (Note: After the release of film adaptation of The Secret Service, the comic series was retitled as Kingsman.) comic series, it is the sequel to Kingsman: The Secret Service (2014) and is the second installment in the Kingsman franchise.
+Its ensemble cast includes Colin Firth, Julianne Moore, Taron Egerton, Mark Strong, Halle Berry, Elton John, Channing Tatum, and Jeff Bridges.
+In the film, Kingsman team up with their American counterpart, Statesman, to pursue Poppy Adams (Moore) and her drug cartel, "The Golden Circle".

-Kingsman: The Golden Circle premiered in London on 18 September 2017 and was theatrically released in the United Kingdom on 20 September 2017.
-It grossed $410 million worldwide against a budget of $104 million and received mixed reviews from critics.
+Development on a Kingsman sequel was announced in April 2015, with Vaughn confirmed as writer in June.
+Egerton's involvement was contingent on 20th Century Fox reaching an agreement with Lionsgate to resolve his shooting conflicts with Robin Hood (2018).
+Moore was cast in February 2016, with Berry joining one month later.
+Tatum joined in April, followed by Bridges in May, and Firth's return was confirmed that July.
+Principal photography began in May 2016 and lasted until that September, with filming taking place across Birmingham, London, Warner Bros.
+Studios, Leavesden and northern Italy.
+Henry Jackman and Matthew Margeson returned to compose the score and soundtrack for the film.

-A prequel, The King's Man, was released on 22 December 2021, while a spin-off film, Argylle, was released on 1 February 2024.
+Kingsman: The Golden Circle premiered in London on 18 September 2017 and was theatrically released in the United Kingdom two days later, and in the United States on 22 September.
+It received mixed reviews from critics, with praise for its action but criticism for being reductive.
+It grossed $411 million worldwide.
+A prequel, The King's Man, was released on 22 December 2021, while a spin-off, Argylle, was released on 1 February 2024.